isomerpages/pa-cdc/_press-centre/Speeches.md

 Speech by Ms Low Yen Ling, Chairman of Mayors' Committee and Mayor of South West District at the Launch of Maybank Family Fund @ CDC 2018 on Wednesday 21 November 2018 at Gardens by the Bay [(Read here)](/files/ms-low-yen-ling-mayor-of-south-west-district-speech-at-maybank-.pdf)

-Speech by Mr Edwin Tong, Senior Minister of State for Law and Health, at the Launch of Law Awareness Weeks @ CDC 2018 on Saturday 15 September 2018 at Wisma Geylang Serai
+Speech by Mr Edwin Tong, Senior Minister of State for Law and Health, at the Launch of Law Awareness Weeks @ CDC 2018 on Saturday 15 September 2018 at Wisma Geylang Serai [(Read here)](/files/sms-edwin-tong-speech-at-laws-cdc-saturday-15-september-2018.pdf)

 Speech by Dr Maliki Osman, Mayor of South East District, at the Launch of Law Awareness Weeks @ CDC 2018 on Saturday 15 September 2018 at Wisma Geylang Serai